IBM/maximo-labs/docs/mvi-hol/exerciseOne/exercise1-2.md

 <h2>Exercise 1.2 - Train and Deploy a Deep Learning Model</h2>

 <b>Train Model:</b> Now that our data set has been created, we are ready to start training our Deep Learning Model.
-The more images you use to train a model on, the more accurate the model will be.
-Therefore, we provided you with an accurate model whereas this model your building with only 5 images will not be as accurate.
+In general, the more images used to train a model, the more accurate the model will be.
+The Augmented data set will create a better model than the 5 base images.
+We also have provided you with an even more accurate pretrained model built on 2000+ images.

 1. Make sure you are on your `Cans-Augmented-YourInitials` data set.